Dutta-Raj/AI-NIDS-ML/README.md

 %%writefile README.md
-# 🚨 AI-Powered Network Intrusion Detection System (NIDS)
+# 🚨 AI-Powered Network Intrusion Detection System (NIDS) https://huggingface.co/spaces/Dutta-Raj/ai-nids-ml check....

 This Streamlit app predicts whether a network connection is normal or an attack using a trained ML model on the NSL-KDD dataset.